moraieu/query-selector/README.md

 # Query Selector
-Query Selector is a sparse attention layer proposed in https://arxiv.org/pdf/2107.08687v1.pdf
+Here you can find code and data loaders for  the paper  https://arxiv.org/pdf/2107.08687v1.pdf .
+Query Selector is a novel approach to sparse attention Transformer algorytm that is especially suitable for long term time series forecasting

 # Depencency
 ```